How to write good prompts

 LLMs often get confused when the context is too long and/or the instructions are complex.

 For example, you might have a document classifier that precedes a conditional entity extraction.
-Instead of doing a single LLM call with a prompt that does the document classification and the entity extraction, you can split the task into two steps:
+Instead of doing a single LLM call with a prompt that does both the document classification and the entity extraction, you can split the task into two steps:

 Here’s an example of the same task split into two steps.